bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Alexander-Aurelius.md

 * Bishop,
 * High Priest

 Bunned silver hair, piercing eyes, blue eyes, mixed robes / plate.
+Weilds a Warhammer.

 [Alexander-Aurelius](Alexander-Aurelius) knows of Ignis through his preaching of unity and togetherness.
 Is anti dogma and pro guidance.
 Has no interest in attacking the heretics.
 A bit of a black sheep.